 Investment income

 Insurers also earn investment income (II), an issue which does not appear in Adam Smith’s above statement.
 Investment income is derived from a number of sources.
-As pointed out above, insurers must hold some initial capital which as the years progress is augmented by retained earnings.
+As pointed out above, insurers must hold some initial capital which, as the years progress, is augmented by retained earnings.
 This constitutes the insurer’s total reserve.
 The existence and quantum of the reserve is regulated by legislation which requires insurers to hold an additional amount over and above amounts needed to cover the insurer’s liabilities.
 Before the current risk based capital initiative the additional amount had to be greater than 15 per cent of net premiums.
 In addition to this, after the liquidation of the AA Mutual in 1986, the Melamet Commission (1988) which was appointed to investigate the collapse of the AA Mutual recommended that a further catastrophe reserve equal to 10 per cent of net premiums be held by insurers.
 The Insurance Act was amended to incorporate this recommendation.
 In other words the Owner’s Equity or reserve of an insurer had to be equal to or greater than 25 per cent of the net premiums.
 The Owners’ Equity, the mandatory reserve, also generates investment income which is thus a source of investment income.
 The Owner’s Equity held by conservative insurers usually exceeds the mandatory 25 per cent of net premiums.
 The additional capital strictly speaking is not legally required and could be distributed to shareowners.
 A second source of investment income thus comes from amounts held by insurers in excess of the mandatory reserve.

 Another source of income comes from holding various provisions.
 As will become clearer below, insurers raise a number of provisions; for example, when a claim is reported a provision is raised for the claim and assets are held to, eventually, pay the claim.
 A source of investment income is thus the investment income generated on assets held to match provisions such as outstanding claims provision, or in IFRS terminology, Insurance liabilities or contracts.
 Some classes of claims such as liability claims may take years, even decades, to be resolved.